cagerton/dropthat/Readme.md

 * Someone will dig through your history and get your key...
 * Someone will pwn my server or find an xss hold and inject js to steal the key....
 * Someone will get a "trusted" CA to issue a cert then mitm you.
 Then you'll get boned.
-* http://xkcd.com/538/ (Though, the wrench would be faster/more effective if I had keys)
+* http://xkcd.com/538/ (Could be me + a court order to inject js to steal keys).

 ###And then:
 * Hey Matasano, client JS Crypto isn't doomed; it's just useful against a different class of attacks.